rbohl/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 Once you develop a
 [Form Field Type](/develop/tutorials/-/knowledge_base/7-1/creating-form-field-types),
 you might need to add settings to it.
-For example, your time field might need to be configured to accept different time formats.
+For example, a Time field could be configured to accept different time formats.
 Here you'll learn how to add settings to form field types by adding a *mask* and a *placeholder* to the Time field type created in the previous tutorial.